Below is the list of holds and fees categories in Terminal49 and their definitions:

 Fees

-Extended Dwell Time - the extended time it takes at port to secure the vessel or discharge the cargo.
+Extended Dwell Time - the extended time it takes at the port to secure the vessel or discharge the cargo.

-Exam Fees - is a fee that is tacked onto a shipment by U.S. Customs and Border Protection (CBP) when they pull your container for inspection.
+Exam Fees - a fee that is tacked onto a shipment by U.S. Customs and Border Protection (CBP) when they pull your container for inspection.

 Did this answer your question?